snick-a-doo/plane-view/README.md

 * Mouse-wheel zooming centered on the pointer.
 (Not sure how to handle undo here.)
 * Drag along an axis to scale just that dimension.
 * Hold shift to push the graph around.

-# Planned Features
-* Display the coordinates of the point closest to the pointer.
 * Overview: Show the graph autoscaled with a box around the current range.
 Move the box, drag edges or corners to set the new range.
 Could be used to look at different parts of a plot at a consistent magnification.

+# Planned Features
+* Display the coordinates of the point closest to the pointer.
 * Move by pages.
-* Round off ranges to selectable precision.
+* Coarse movement with Ctrl in overview.

 # Not Planned
-Some things left to the ggplot2 side.
+Some things are left to the ggplot2 side.

 * Title and axis labels
 * Legends